 Construction associated with Gathering Place has temporarily curtailed the use of Zink Lake, and the Pedestrian Bridge is closed.
 After Gathering Place is completed, river recreation will still be impacted while Zink Dam is renovated and the Pedestrian Bridge is replaced.

-For the most part, rowing activities on Zink Lake are reduced due to current construction in the river channel, coupled with a fire that destroyed the Tulsa Rowing Club boathouse.
-The boathouse will be rebuilt and the Club is offering adult and youth rowing for men and women at an alternate location.
+For the most part, rowing activities on Zink Lake are reduced due to current construction in the river channel.
+The Club is offering adult and youth rowing for men and women.
 For further information visit www.tulsarowing.org.

 Once known in the region for its whitewater, the Tulsa Wave on the west bank of the river south of Zink Dam has been largely quieted by scouring in the river channel caused by extended high water flows a few years ago.
 Attempts to restore naturally-occurring features that created the whitewater have been unsuccessful, but a whitewater flume is expected to be part of the Zink Dam renovation design.
 The Tulsa Wave is accessed by a parking lot at the West Tulsa Sports Complex, 36th and Elwood and a switchback trail leading down to the water.
 Area kayak outfitters are a resource for additional information.